airbytehq/airbyte/airbyte-integrations/connectors/source-sharetribe/README.md

 For more information, checkout the website https://www.sharetribe.com/

 This source uses the OAuth configuration for handling requests.
-A client_ID and client_secret is required along with a refresh_token in order to setup a connection.
+A client_ID and client_secret is required in order to setup a connection.
 For more details about the API, check out https://www.sharetribe.com/api-reference/integration.html

 ## Usage